tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/attrs.md

 # Attributes

 Attributes can be applied to HTML tags to change their behavior.
-An attribute as 2 parts
+An attribute as 2 parts:

-1. The attribute name
+1. The attribute **name**
-2. The attribute value
+2. The attribute **value**

 Attributes are specified within the start tag as follows:

 ```html
 ATTR_NAME='ATTR_VAL'
 ```
-The attribute name cannot have spaces and must be one word (underscore _ allowed).
-Attribute value should be quated (single or double quotes -- this is optional but it is best practive to use quotes) and *can* include spaces.
+The attribute name cannot have spaces and must be one word (underscore `_` allowed).
+Attribute value should be quoted (single or double quotes -- this is optional but it is best practice to use quotes) and *can* include spaces.

 A HTML tag can have any number of attributes (or none at all).
-The attribute-value pairs are speratated from each other by a white-space (one or more spaces).
+The attribute-value pairs are seperated from each other by a white-space (one or more spaces).

 ```html